 Written by Christine Day, Luvo CEO

-People often ask me about my journey from Starbucks and lululemon to Luvo and why I chose such a small company to run and why frozen food?
-There are three reasons.
+People often ask me about my journey from Starbucks and Lululemon to Luvo.
+Why did I choose such a small company to run, and why frozen food?
+There are three reasons:

-Here at Luvo we are out to prove that the food industry can create nutritious, simply made and delicious meals at an accessible price point.
-The average price of a fast food restaurant is now over $6.00.
-The Standard American Diet (SAD) today means that 80% of people do not eat enough vegetables, 90% don’t eat enough fruit, 100% don’t eat enough whole grains and fiber, and 100% eat too much sodium and sugar.
-The cost to us as a society is $3 trillion in healthcare dollars with 75% of these funds being spent on preventable conditions.
+The food industry is ripe for change–pun intended (!)
+There’s tremendous opportunity ahead for growth and industry disruption.
+While diabetes was having a profound impact on my family, an entrepreneur approached me and asked me to invest in what was then a small company.
+I realized that this company (now Luvo Foods) was the opportunity to create what was needed – convenient food that tastes great; has sound but simple nutrition principles; is made sustainably, and available at an accessible price.
+Luvo is out to prove the food industry can create nutritiously made and delicious meals at an accessible cost.
+The average price of a fast food meal is now over $6.00.
+The Standard American Diet (SAD) means 80% of people don’t eat enough vegetables, 90% don’t eat enough fruit, 100% don’t eat enough whole grains and fiber.
+100% eat too much sodium and sugar.
+The cost to us as a society is 3 trillion in health care dollars, with 75% of these funds being spent on preventable conditions.